Juniors - $150

-Juniors are girls who will be entering 4th and 5th grade in the Fall of 2018.
+Juniors are girls who will be entering 4th and 5th grade in the fall of this year.
 Juniors have the following choices of badges:

 Girls entering grade 5 or higher in the fall of this year are invited to spend the night on Thursday night.
 There is a theme dinner, fun afternoon activity, campfire, skits, songs, and more.
 After the campfire ceremony the girls will sleep in the meadow under the stars.
 Breakfast, lunch and snacks are provided for the overnight campers on Friday.

 Girls entering grade 4 in the fall of this year are invited to an almost overnight.
 This means that they will stay after the main camp ends that day, have dinner and enjoy the campfire ceremony, and at the end of the evening, they will be provided with a bus to take them to Westview.
 The grade 4 girls will not sleep at camp that night.
 They will also not be provided with breakfast or lunch that Friday.